ianran/Searcher/README.md

 [] = arguments
 // = comments on commands

-<h1>List of useful commands</h1>
+# List of useful commands

 git status                          // Tells you changed files and staged files.
-                                    // Staged files in green, unstaged files in red. git add [files to add to staging]   // moves files to add to staging to staged git add --all                       // moves all changed files to staged git commit -m "[commit message]"    // Commits all staged files with commit message. git commit                          // Commits, and starts default text editor for commit message
+                                    // Staged files in green, unstaged files in red.
+git add [files to add to staging]   // moves files to add to staging to staged
+git add --all                       // moves all changed files to staged
+git commit -m "[commit message]"    // Commits all staged files with commit message.
+git commit                          // Commits, and starts default text editor for commit message
-                                        // Note: Default editor is often vi which can be closed with esc :x git push                            // Pushes local commits to server git pull                            // Pulls data from server, also merges at same time.
+                                        // Note: Default editor is often vi which can be closed with esc :x
+git push                            // Pushes local commits to server
+git pull                            // Pulls data from server, also merges at same time.

-git fetch                           // Generic pulls data from server, does not merge. git log                             // Shows list of recent commits. git checkout [branch to checkout]   // Changes your repo to a different branch, note: can go to any arbitrary commit git branch -v                       // Shows list of branches git branch [branch name]            // Creates a new branch at the current branch. git merge [branch name]             // Merges your current branch with [branch name] git stash                           // Doesn't commit, but cleans working branch.
+git fetch                           // Generic pulls data from server, does not merge.
+git log                             // Shows list of recent commits.
+git checkout [branch to checkout]   // Changes your repo to a different branch, note: can go to any arbitrary commit
+git branch -v                       // Shows list of branches
+git branch [branch name]            // Creates a new branch at the current branch.
+git merge [branch name]             // Merges your current branch with [branch name]
+git stash                           // Doesn't commit, but cleans working branch.
 (ONLY use if you want to get rid of current
                                         unstaged data, after checking out another commit) (I don't know exactly what it does to be honest)

-<h1>Generic commit:</h1>
+# Generic commit:

 git add [files to commit]
-git commit -m "[commit message]" git pull git push
+git commit -m "[commit message]"
+git pull
+git push

-<h1>Starting new development branch:</h1>
+# Starting new development branch:

 git checkout master
 git branch [dev branch name]
 git checkout [dev branch name]
-...  // various commits until code is working, may need to merge with somebody else's branch as well. git merge master
+...  // various commits until code is working, may need to merge with somebody else's branch as well.
+git merge master
-... // make sure code is still working with latest master branch git status // MAKE SURE that working branch is clean (don't need to commit) git checkout master git merge [dev branch name]
+... // make sure code is still working with latest master branch
+git status // MAKE SURE that working branch is clean (don't need to commit)
+git checkout master
+git merge [dev branch name]
     // may need to commit again.
 git branch -d [dev branch name]